TropComplique/FaceBoxes-tensorflow/README.md

 3. Run `predict_for_FDDB.ipynb` to make predictions on the evaluation dataset.
 You will get `ellipseList.txt`, `faceList.txt`, `detections.txt`, and `images/`.
 4. Run `./evaluate -a result/ellipseList.txt -d result/detections.txt -i result/images/ -l result/faceList.txt -z .jpg -f 0`.
-5. You will get something like `discrete-ROC.txt`.
+5. You will get something like `eval_results/discrete-ROC.txt`.
-6. Run `plot_roc.ipynb` to plot the curve.
+6. Run `eval_results/plot_roc.ipynb` to plot the curve.

 Also see this [repository](https://github.com/pkdogcom/fddb-evaluate) and the official [FAQ](http://vis-www.cs.umass.edu/fddb/faq.html) if you have questions about the evaluation.